- What is the ePayments Code?

 - Download the Code

-The ePayments Code regulates consumer electronic payment transactions, including ATM, EFTPOS and credit card transactions, online payments, internet and mobile banking, and BPAY.
+The ePayments Code applies to consumer electronic payment transactions, including ATM, EFTPOS and credit card transactions, online payments, internet and mobile banking, and BPAY.

-Virtually all banks, credit unions and building societies currently subscribe to the EFT Code along with a number of non-banking subscribers.
-The ePayments Code continues to be a voluntary code of practice.
+Most banks, credit unions and building societies currently subscribe to the ePayments Code, along with a number of non-banking businesses.
+The ePayments Code is presently a voluntary code of practice.

 The ePayments Code plays an important role in the regulation of electronic payment facilities in Australia.